 - Taxpayers CSED date had 10 years remaining on it.
 Utilizing the Currently Non-Collectible process would have meant taxpayer would be subject to having a lien being filed adversely affecting his credit rating.
 Further, once taxpayer’s business begins to thrive again as they expect, the IRS would remove taxpayer from Currently Non-Collectible status thus leaving taxpayer facing a potentially higher monthly installment payment.

 Need help?
 If you are overwhelmed with your personal or business back tax issue, call the qualified team at The W Tax Group for a free consultation where you can get the answers you need.
+We provide a range of tax resolution services to help people with all kinds of federal and state tax issues.
 Call 877-500-4930 for your free consultation.
 You can even request the free consultation with one of our tax attorney’s on staff.